Tharoonbaskar/Bank-Loan-Modelling-Analysis-using-Tableau/README.md

 ❖ PERSONAL LOAN Vs MORTGAGE:
 - Most of the customers do not have any mortgage.
 However, customers whose mortgage amount $200K and up has higher chances of getting personal loan.

+# Project Conclusion:

+❖	From the analysis the likelihood of a liability customer buying personal loans is predicted.

+❖	This analysis will help the company to spend marketing money on the right customers rather than spending it advertising to customers who have higher chances of not taking personal loan.

+# Project Recommendation:

+❖	Customers who have Higher income, have three or more family size and higher monthly credit card average spending have higher chances of taking personal loan.
+Therefore, the bank should focus more on those customers.

+❖	Most of the customers who have CD account with the bank & use internet banking facilities are more likely to take personal loan.